flarum/flarum.github.io/_docs/extend/start.md

 ### Components

 Flarum's interface is made up of many nested **components**.
-Components are a bit like HTML elements in that they encapsulate content and behaviour.
+Components are a bit like HTML elements in that they encapsulate content and behavior.
 For example, look at this simplified tree of the components that make up a discussion page:

 * DiscussionPage
     - DiscussionList (the side pane)